 (b) by delivering or posting them, so that they are received within that period at the offices of the Authority.

-23. Approval by Minister
+23. Proposed management plan etc., submission to and approval by Minister

 (1) Subject to this Part, the Authority shall submit —